trackreco/mkFit/README.md

 - CMSSW tracks = "initial step" CMSSW tracks, after fitting in CMSSW (i.e. includes outlier rejection)
 - Reference tracks must satisfy:
-  - "Findable": require least 12 layers (including 4 seed layers)
+  - "Findable": require least 12 layers (includes 4 seed layers, so only 8 outside of the seed are required)
   - Sim tracks are required to have four hits that match a seed
 - To-be-validated reconstructed tracks must satisfy:
   - "Good" tracks: require at least 10 layers
-  - If a mkFit track, 4 hits from seed are included in this 10
+  - If a mkFit track, 4 hits from seed are included in this 10.
+So, 6 additional hits must be found during building to be considered a "good" track.
-  - If a CMSSW track, up to 4 hits are in included, as a seed hit may be missing from outlier rejection
+  - If a CMSSW track, up to 4 hits are in included, as a seed hit may be missing from outlier rejection.
+So, a CMSSW track may have to find more than 6 layers during building to be considered a "good" track, as some hits from the seed may have been removed.
 - Matching Criteria:
   - SimVal: reco track is matched to a sim track if >= 50% of hits on reco track match hits from a single sim track, excluding hits from the seed
   - CMSSWVal + Build Tracks: reco track is matched to a CMSSW track if >= 50% of hits on reco track match hits from a single CMSSW track, excluding hits from the seed.
 Given that CMSSW can produce duplicates (although very low), if a reco track matches more than one CMSSW track, the CMSSW track with the highest match percentage is chosen.